Blizarre/marache.net/content/post/2023-12-lewis-clark-french-translation.md

 It is amazing what you can do in a couple of hours.
 If anyone is interested, here is the output:

+It took around an hour and $20 to translate the whole book.

 Github repository: https://github.com/blizarre/microProjects